symfony/symfony-docs/contributing/code/patches.rst

 Based on the feedback from the mailing-list or via the pull request on GitHub, you might need to rework your patch.
-Before re-submitting the patch, rebase with master, don't merge; and force the push to the origin:
+Before re-submitting the patch, rebase with upstream/master or upstream/2.0, don't merge; and force the push to the
+origin:

 .. code-block:: bash